-- 7.1.1 The Department of Management Services will compensate CONTRACTOR at the following Per Diem Rates (inmate, per day) for the three (3) year initial term, and renewal terms pursuant to section 2.1 and section 2.2. - 7.1.1.1 \$XX.XX times the minimum occupancy of ninety percent (90%); - 7.1.1.2 \$X.XX for each inmate over the minimum occupancy rate of ninety percent (90%); - 7.1.1.3 \$XX.XX blended Per Diem; - 7.1.1.4 Minus monthly deductions for: - 7.1.1.4.1 The Major Maintenance and Repair Reserve Fund set forth in section 3.9, in the monthly amount of \$20,833.33. - 7.1.1.4.2 Reimbursement for the On-Site Contract Monitor position set forth in section 4.41 On-Site Contract Monitor, in the monthly amount of \$4,753.00.

-- 7.1.1.4.3 Any property taxes or payments in lieu of taxes (PILOT) that may become due on the Facility pursuant to judicial determination or legislative mandate. - 7.1.1.4.4 Fees collected from the medical co-payment for each inmateinitiated, non-emergency visit to the health care provider as required by section 945.6037, Florida Statutes. - 7.1.2 Regardless of the number of inmates incarcerated at the Facility, CONTRACTOR is guaranteed an amount equal to ninety percent (90%) occupancy (1,125 inmates) times the ninety percent (90%) Per Diem Rate subject to legislative appropriations.
-This guarantee may be subject to the following: adjustments to compensation as set forth in section 7.1.1.4; deductions due to position vacancies as set forth in section 5.4.4, Vacancies; deductions due to program vacancies as set forth in section 4.33.14, Program Vacancies; deductions for reimbursement of the On-Site Contract Monitor as set forth above; deductions for the maintenance reserve as set forth in section 3.9, Major Maintenance and Repair Reserve Fund; ad valorem taxes and/or PILOT payments required to be paid by CONTRACTOR by judicial determination or legislative mandate, as set forth in section 11.5, Taxes, Liens, and Assessments; and any other deduction or charge permitted in this Contract.
+- 7.1.1 The Department of Management Services will compensate CONTRACTOR at the following Per Diem Rates (inmate, per day) for the three (3) year initial term, and renewal terms pursuant to section 2.1 and section 2.2. - 7.1.1.1 \$XX.XX times the minimum occupancy of 90%; - 7.1.1.2 \$X.XX for each inmate over the minimum occupancy rate of 90%; - 7.1.1.3 \$XX.XX blended Per Diem; - 7.1.1.4 Minus monthly deductions for: - 7.1.1.4.1 The Major Maintenance and Repair Reserve Fund set forth in section 3.9, in the monthly amount of \$15,833.00. - 7.1.1.4.2 Reimbursement for the On-Site Contract Monitor position set forth in Section 4.41 On-Site Contract Monitor, in the monthly amount of \$4,753.00. - 7.1.1.4.3 Any property taxes or payments in lieu of taxes (PILOT) that may become due on the Facility pursuant to judicial determination or legislative mandate. - 7.1.1.4.4 Fees collected from the medical co-payment for each inmate-initiated, non-emergency visit to the health care provider as required by section 945.6037, Florida Statutes. - 7.1.2 Regardless of the number of inmates incarcerated at the Facility, CONTRACTOR is guaranteed an amount equal to 90% occupancy (855 inmates) times the 90% Per Diem Rate subject to legislative appropriations.
+This guarantee may be subject to the following: adjustments to compensation as set forth in section 7.1.1.4; deductions due to position vacancies as set forth in section 5.4.4, Vacancies; deductions due to program vacancies as set forth in section 4.33.14, Program Vacancies; deductions for reimbursement of the On-Site Contract Monitor as set forth above; deductions for the maintenance reserve as set forth in section 3.9, Major Maintenance Repair Fund; ad valorem taxes and/or PILOT payments required to be paid by CONTRACTOR by judicial determination or legislative mandate, as set forth in section 11.5, Taxes, Liens, and Assessments; and any other deduction or charge permitted in this Contract.